AdaCore/gnatstudio/docs/users_guide/mdi.rst

 Selecting Windows
 =================

-At any time, there is only one selected window in GPS (the **active window**).
+There is only one selected window in GPS (the **active window**) at a time.
-You can select a window either by clicking in its title bar, which will then get a different color, or by selecting its name in the menu :menuselection:`Window`.
+Select a window either by clicking in its title bar, which then gets a different color, or selecting its name in the menu :menuselection:`Window`.

-An alternative is to use the :guilabel:`Windows` view (see :`The_Windows_View`), which also provides a convenient solution to close multiple windows at once.
+You can also use the :guilabel:`Windows` view (see :`The_Windows_View`), which also provides a convenient mechanism for closing multiple windows at once.

-Alternatively, windows can be selected with the omni-search, that is the search field in the global toolbar.
-One of the contexts where the search is done is the list of opened window.
-To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Key Shortcuts` menu (the name of the action is :menuselection:`Search --> Global Search in context: Opened`.
+Alternatively, you can select windows with the omni-search, the search field in the global toolbar.
+One of the contexts for the search is the list of opened windows.
+To make things more convenient, you can bind a key shortcut via the :menuselection:`Edit --> Key Shortcuts` menu (the name of the action is :menuselection:`Search --> Global Search in context:
+Opened`.
 If you load the :file:`emacs.py` plugin, a standard key binding is set for :kbd:`control-xb`.

-The filter is matched by any window whose name contains the letter you have typed.
-For instance, if you are currently editing the files :file:`unit1.adb` and :file:`file.adb`, pressing :kbd:`t` will only leave :file:`unit1.adb` selectable.
+The search field is matched by any window whose name contains the specified letter.
+For example, if you're currently editing the files :file:`unit1.adb` and :file:`file.adb`, pressing :kbd:`t` leaves only :file:`unit1.adb` selectable.

 .. index:: MDI; closing windows